-St. Martin’s Island beach. ©Photo Credit: Wikipedia
+St. Martin’s Island beach. © Photo Credit: Wikipedia.

 6. St. Martin’s Island

-St. Martin’s Island is a beautiful coral island of Bay of Bengal in Bangladesh.
+St. Martin’s Island is a beautiful coral island of the Bay of Bengal in Bangladesh.
 For beach lovers, this is the best place to visit in Bangladesh.
 Local tourists go to visit this island mostly on a day trip.
 After they leave in the afternoon, it becomes really quiet.
 You can stay in any resort with a private beach, and relax on the island for a couple of days when becoming tired of traveling for several weeks in the whole country.
 St. Martin’s Island comes as number six on our list of the best places to visit in Bangladesh.

 Check out our Chittagong and Cox’s Bazar tour packages to visit this beautiful coral island.

-Gaur is a ruined city from ancient and medieval period, located in the India-Bangladesh border.
-The city was on its prime time during the 12th to the 14th century.
+Gaur is a ruined city from the ancient and medieval period, located on the India-Bangladesh border.
+The city was in its prime time during the 12th to the 14th century.
 It became the capital of the whole Bengal region.
 It was a very rich and wealthy city in the medieval period, which was finally abandoned because of cholera.
 Some of the beautiful mosques of Gaur are still remaining hidden behind the mango orchards.
 The archaeological department of Bangladesh has done some amazing restoration work to some of these mosques.
 This is an amazing place to visit for history lovers.
 Gaur comes as number seven on our list of the best places to visit in Bangladesh.

 Check out our archaeological tour packages to visit the remaining of this ancient city.

-Sylhet is a naturally beautiful place in the north-eastern part of Bangladesh, close to the Meghalaya state of India.
+Sylhet is a naturally beautiful place in the northeastern part of Bangladesh, close to the Meghalaya state of India.
 It has many beautiful places to visit.
-Green-water canal Lalakhal, stone collecting area Jaflong, Ratargul swamp forest, and many of it’s tea gardens are the attractions to visit Sylhet.
+Green-water canal Lalakhal, stone collecting area Jaflong, Ratargul swamp forest, and many of its tea gardens are the attractions to visit Sylhet.
 You can also meet some different tribal people in Sylhet, especially in Jaflong.
 Here you can meet the Khasia tribal people who grow betel leaves in the forest.
 Sylhet comes as number eight on our list of the best places to visit in Bangladesh.

 Check out our Sylhet and Srimangal tour packages to visit the attractions of Sylhet.

 Barisal is a unique place located in the heart of the Ganges Delta.
 Life in Barisal is fully based on the river.
 The main attraction to visit Barisal is to experience the unique life and culture of the people of this region.
-You can visit it’s many floating markets, bazaars, schools, and villages to experience the unique culture of Barisal.
-Monsoon is the best place to visit this region when it’s numerous rivers and canals become full of water and nature becomes very green.
+You can visit its many floating markets, bazaars, schools, and villages to experience the unique culture of Barisal.
+Monsoon is the best place to visit this region when its numerous rivers and canals become full of water and nature becomes very green.
 Also, it is time for the floating guava markets, which are very photogenic.
 Barisal comes as number nine on our list of the best places to visit in Bangladesh.